ethorneloe/azure-apps-jobs-github-runners/README.md

    ```
    <br />
 1. Create the `caj`.
-   *Note that a placeholder secret is used here.
-I wasn't able to get the secret to work properly and show up in the portal correctly when using a keyvaultref at creation time of the job.
-Instead, I just create this temporary standard container app secret, and then update it to a keyvaultref in the next step.
-Also note that the `--mi-user-assigned` option is not needed when `--registry-identity` is the same identity, and there will be a warning about how the `uami` is already added if you supply both.*
+   *Note that the `--mi-user-assigned` option is not needed when `--registry-identity` is the same identity, and there will be a warning about how the `uami` is already added if you supply both.*

    PowerShell
    ```powershell